GED In New Hampshire

 Phone: 603.271.3454

-FAQ About GED in New Hampshire
+FAQ about the GED New Hampshire exam

 New Hampshire is using the GED and HiSET exams for the state’s HSE testing program.
 To earn your HSE diploma in New Hampshire, you’ll need to pass the four subtests of the GED exam or the five separate tests that form the HiSET exam.
 The subject fields covered in the GED exam are Math, Science, English Language, and Social Studies.
 The HiSET has individual writing and reading tests, so five in total.

-What are the New Hampshire GED testing requirements?
+What are the GED New Hampshire testing requirements?

 HiSET and GED testing is only available to adults who have never finished high school.
 Applicants must be at least 16 years old, but 16 and 17-year-old test-takers will have to meet extra requirements.
 State residency is required, but test-takers don’t first need to take a practice or qualification test, except when testing online.

-What is the GED and HiSET cost in New Hampshire?
+What is the GED New Hampshire cost?

 The New Hampshire HiSET exam will set you back between $100 and $125 for the entire 5-test battery ($20-$25 per individual subtest).
 Retakes are offered for free, but state fees apply nevertheless (for paper-delivered tests: $10, and for computer-delivered tests: $14.25).
 You can register (and pay for) each of the five HiSET tests one at a time.